70Gage70/Sargassum.jl/docs/src/simulation.md

 rtr2mat(rtr, "first_steps.mat")
 ```

-Check `pwd()` to see your current working directory, and find the file `first_steps.mat`.
+Run `pwd()` to see your current working directory, and find the file `first_steps.mat`.

 ## Building your own RaftParameters

 ### Introduction to RaftParameters

+The "atom" of a Sargassum simulation is called a *clump* such that a clump is qualitatively a handful of Sargassum.
+Each clump has identical physics parameters and is modeled as a hard sphere via the [Maxey-Riley equations](https://www.cambridge.org/core/journals/journal-of-fluid-mechanics/article/abs/minimal-maxeyriley-model-for-the-drift-of-sargassum-rafts/5236FED7891D4309789EF0696907655F).
+Sets of clumps are referred to as *rafts* and are joined together by springs that model interaction forces.
+Clumps grow and die by biological effects and may die when reaching land.
+The [`RaftParameters`](@ref) collects all of this information.

-We now provide a walkthrough of the construction of a `RaftParameters` object.
+We now provide a walkthrough of the construction of a [`RaftParameters`](@ref) object.
 We will essentially recreate `Examples.QuickRaftParameters()` to show how this is done.
-The signature of the basic `RaftParameters` constructor is
+The signature of the basic [`RaftParameters`](@ref) constructor is

 ```julia
 RaftParameters(; ics, clumps, springs, connections, gd_model, land, n_clumps_max, geometry = true, fast_raft = false)